Medicaid State Plan Amendments and Waiver Authority

 Waiving certain provisions of the Medicare and Medicaid statutes is appropriate and even desirable under some circumstances.
 However, prior to approving a waiver, the Centers for Medicare & Medicaid (CMS) must ensure that the state meets certain criteria to safeguard existing coverage and maintain important protections.

-States and CMS should publish responses to public comments, including how the comments were considered and (if appropriate) incorporated into the waiver.
+States and CMS should gather public comments on any waivers or plan amendments and publish responses to public comments, including how the comments were considered and (if appropriate) incorporated into the waiver.
 CMS should also publish a summary of how the state met each of the criteria used to evaluate the state’s application, reflecting the objectives of the Medicaid program.

 States should not use the waiver process to gain permission to disenroll people from Medicaid, deny services to eligible beneficiaries, impose lifetime limits on Medicaid eligibility, eliminate retroactive eligibility, limit or cap spending for important benefits or necessary care, or otherwise inappropriately restrict access to Medicaid.

-States should not achieve statutorily required budget neutrality in the waiver process by threatening existing services for eligible beneficiaries.
+States should not seek to achieve statutorily required budget neutrality in the waiver process in any way that threatens existing services for eligible beneficiaries.

 The federal government should conduct rigorous oversight of Medicaid waivers.